nikwithak/advent_of_code/README.md

 reached.

 Each solution contains tests for the sample input, as well as the final answers.
+Run `cargo test` to run all tests.
+To run a specific day `n`, use `cargo run --bin day_n`.
+To use a custom input, either replace the file in the `inputs` directory, or modify the code to read in a different file.

 For any questions about my solutions, approach, or if you discover an undocumented bug, feel free to